timidri/puppet-loki/README.md

 This repo contains 3 main components and some supporting files:

-## lib/puppet/functions/loki/push.rb
+## lib/puppet/functions/loki/log.rb

-This is a Puppet function `loki::push` for pushing data to a Loki service.
+This is a Puppet function `loki::log` for pushing data to a Loki service.
 This function can be used from plans.

 ## plans/test.pp

-This is a plan showing how to use the function `loki::push`.
+This is a plan showing how to use the function `loki::log`.

 ## lib/puppet/reports/loki.rb